 Alternate Report Card

 During the 2012-2013 school year, a committee comprised of parents, administrators, and teachers developed an Alternate Report Card for reporting student progress for Campbell students in grades K-5.
 The Alternate Report Card is based on developmentally appropriate social and emotional standards, Habits of Learning from Expeditionary Learning, and academic standards.
-The Alternate Report Card, which is a blend of Expeditionary Learning expectations and SOL strands, reflects the beliefs of the Campbell community.
-Report cards are issued quarterly and also include narratives written by teachers.
+The Alternate Report Card, which is a blend of EL Education expectations and SOL strands, reflects the beliefs of the Campbell community.
+Report cards are issued quarterly and include narratives written by teachers.
 Students do not receive letter grades on the Campbell report card, but student progress is measured in comparison to grade level standards.

 Student Led Conferences